porscheinformatik/material-addons/.github/ISSUE_TEMPLATE/feature.md

 ---
+name: Issue_Template
+about: This template enables to create issues for feature requests
-title: "feat: "
+title: 'feat: '
-labels: "enhancement"
+labels: 'enhancement'
 ---

 # Feature request